Sexual violence during the Holocaust

-During World War II, Jewish men and women in concentration camps faced sexual violence, due to the wartime discrimination, antisemitism, and genocidal beliefs held by Adolf Hitler and the Nazi Regime.
-This sexual violence and discrimination happened throughout Nazi-occupied Europe, including in Jewish people's homes and hiding spaces as well as in public and at designated killing sites.
+During World War II and the Holocaust, Jewish men and women faced sexual violence, especially in Nazi concentration and death camps, due to wartime discrimination, widespread antisemitism, Nazi racial theories, and the genocidal beliefs held by Adolf Hitler and the Nazi regime in Germany.
+This sexual violence and discrimination happened throughout Nazi-occupied Europe, including in Jewish people's homes and hiding spaces, as well as in public and at designated killing sites.

 There were more than 44,000 camps and sites for incarceration which were under the control of the Nazi regime between 1933 and 1945.
 The origins of the sexual abuse and segregation of Jewish men and women was primarily due to their race.
 The Nazis used these sites for a variety of reasons such as forced physical and sexual labor from their prisoners.
 There are many accounts from both male and female survivors, but many accounts remain private due to the topic's nature and stigmas surrounding rape.
 Gender-based violence, sexual violence, and antisemitic viewpoints contributed to the maltreatment and violence against Jewish men and women during the Holocaust.

 Origins

-Most Jewish men and women were targeted by the Nazi regime during World War II due to the regime's belief that the Jewish race was inferior in comparison to the so-called, Aryan race.
-Racial antisemitism arose in Europe due to the Nazi regime, but its origins can be traced back throughout history to biblical Christianity, the Medieval times, often as a result of provocation, the propagation through to the World wars, and is still seen in contemporary times.
+Most Jewish men and women were targeted by the Nazi regime during World War II due to the regime's belief that the Jewish race was inferior in comparison to the so-called Aryan race.
+Racial antisemitism arose in Europe due to the Nazi regime, but its origins can be traced back throughout history to biblical Christianity, the Medieval times, often as a result of provocation, the propagation through to the World Wars, and is still seen in contemporary times.

 The origins of the sexual violence perpetuated against Jewish people during the Holocaust are multifaceted, and when multiple factors are combined it has the potential to create sexually violent behaviors, specifically in men (and women but men were the primary perpetrators).
 Germany and their allies, (which includes Hungary, Romania, and Italy) were the primary perpetrators of the sexual violence against Jewish people during the Holocaust in concentration camps, but sexual violence also occurred from other prisoners as well.

 The motivations for sexual abuse include but are not limited to potential political and ideological factors against the Jewish body, the wartime factor, which accustomed people to violence and killing, the culture of the military, which put physical strength and hegemonic masculinity on a pedestal, misogynistic views, which was part of the Nazi beliefs, and personal motives such as a need for power.
 These factors in combination with one another could have perpetuated a culture of abuse and maltreatment during the Holocaust.